erroronline1/qualitymanagement/readme.md

 archiving the documents happens without code to avoid any accidential changes. the file name will be followed by the version number. you can publish the document as an uneditable pdf file (but you could implement editable field with third party application), or choose to publish it as a protected docm with dynamic formfields and optional checkbox-dependent content. afterwards on selecting the list of documents in force, the file will either add itself to the list or update its version and release date. it will add a mark as new version as well, that later will be handled by the list of documents for release notifications.

+template_file_record.docm is for record documents only and lacks the documents version number. the important document variables also are
+* title, which is updated on load of the file but can be chosen extra
+* release date and
+* version - but this must be set to false!

+also a macrobutton is inserted. record-templates use the same codebase but differ in behaviour in case of version being false. they will not register in the list of documents in force, therefore not showing up within the document lookup in the digital assistant. as the name suggests these documents are for record only, e.g. management report, employee lists or other types that do not necessarily need a version for not being critical in regards of regulatory requirements but should still meet the corporate design.

 ![dynamic docm files](assets/dynamic_docm.gif)